Now enrolling K–8 · West Haven, UT info@wayfinders-academy.com801-883-8805

 Challenge: How can we raise animals to protect them from disease and predators and eliminate risks to humans?

-Students at this level dig into cause and effect within a biological and agricultural system.
-They investigate how disease spreads, what predators threaten farm animals, how crowding creates risk, and what farming practices — from sanitation to space to nutrition — can break those chains of harm.
-Their solutions might be farm designs, biosecurity protocols, educational tools, or revised care practices.
+Students dig into cause and effect within a biological and agricultural system — how disease spreads, what predators threaten farm animals, how crowding creates risk, and which practices, from sanitation to space to nutrition, break those chains of harm.
+Solutions might be farm designs, biosecurity protocols, educational tools, or revised care practices.

-• Microorganisms and predators are real threats to farm animals and the people who eat them
+• Microorganisms and predators are real threats to animals and the people who eat them

 • The conditions animals live in determine the risks they carry